 For example, Lemonade Insurance generally covers roof damage when it’s caused by accidents, windstorms, hail and more.
 Having the right amount of coverage could come in handy when you need it.

-How To Get Insurance To Pay For A New Roof?
+How To Get Insurance To Pay For Roof Replacement?

 Your insurance policy may either have repair coverage or replacement coverage.
 If you only have repair coverage, the insurance company will usually only provide a percentage of the replacement cost.
 The older your roof, the lower the percentage.